Chaituvisu/Openlane-Sky130-Workshop/README.md

-  For analysing the inverter response by giving a pulse input at the input port A and plugging at output port Y. here below in image we can see the process of runinng NGSPICE and plotting the response.
+  For analysing the inverter response by giving a pulse input at the input port A and plugging at output port Y. here below in image we can see the process of runinng NGSPICE and plotting the response and STANDARD CELL- INVERTER_TRANS CHARACTERISTICS

 ![](Snippets/DAY3_INV_RUN_PLOT.png)